lilosa88/Titanic/README.md

 ### Convertion of categorical columns

-Columns such as sex, embarked and title are categorical variable who need to be converted into continuous values.
+Columns such as sex and embarked are categorical variable who need to be converted into continuous values.
 To do so, we create “dummy variables”.

-### Normalize the continuos columns

-We normalize